Code of Safe Practice

 • Do carry sharps containers by the handle and do not hold them close to the body

-• Do lock the container when its three-quarters full using the closing mechanism
+• Do lock the container when it’s three-quarters full using the closing mechanism

 • Do place any damaged sharps containers inside a larger sharps container.
-Lock and label prior to disposal.
-Do not place this or
+Lock and label before disposal.
+Do not place this or anything sharp inside a hazardous waste bag may cause injury

-• Do keep sharps containers in a locked room/ cupboard when not in use
+• Do keep sharps containers in a locked room/cupboard when not in use

 • Do keep all sharps waste in a designated, secure area until it is collected